Movile Cave: Alveolata

-Stramenophiles
+Stramenopiles

-Stramenophiles are another dominant group that include primary bicosoecids associated mainly with microbial mats and are crucial to organic matter decomposition and nutrient recycling.
+Stramenopiles (also known as heterokonts) are another dominant group that include primary bicosoecids associated mainly with microbial mats and are crucial to organic matter decomposition and nutrient recycling.
 Stramenophiles found in the Movile Cave were also very diverse, and clustered into three abundant groups—Bicosoecids, Labyrinthulids, and Chrysophytes.
 Most abundant and diverse clades found within these groups were Bicosoecids, including 156 sequences while also sharing similarities with another environmental sequence from a shallow subtropical lake.
 Consistent with the cave's low-oxygen conditions, the environmental sequences most closely related to the Movile OTUs were sourced from oxygen-deprived habitats or species that thrive in microaerophilic or anaerobic conditions.
 Furthermore, diatom clades such as MOV-ST-4 and MOV-ST-5 that were found along Chrysophytes, are depicted to be heterotrophic lineages that are adapted to the cave ecosystem.
 Additional heterotrophic groups identified include Opalomonadea and MAST-3 clades, along with saprophytic Labyrinthulids and bicosoecids all adapted to the nutrient-poor and anoxic cave environment.